sebastianestrella/react-native-camera/README.md

 This gives you the power to prioritize our work and support the project contributors.
 Moreover it'll guarantee the project will be updated and maintained in the long run.

 [![issuehunt-image](https://issuehunt.io/static/embed/issuehunt-button-v1.svg)](https://issuehunt.io/repos/33218414)

-## react-native-camera for enterprise

-Available as part of the Tidelift Subscription

-The maintainers of react-native-camera and thousands of other packages are working with Tidelift to deliver commercial support and maintenance for the open source dependencies you use to build your applications.
-Save time, reduce risk, and improve code health, while paying the maintainers of the exact dependencies you use.
-[Learn more.](https://tidelift.com/subscription/pkg/npm-react-native-camera?utm_source=npm-react-native-camera&utm_medium=referral&utm_campaign=enterprise&utm_term=repo)

 ## Open Collective